 For those at the vanguard of tomorrow’s retail world the rewards will be substantial.
 In Australia, the average individual spends more on retail than his or her US equivalent and online, Australians’ luxury spending ranks in the top five of the world’s largest e-commerce markets.
 Based on this evidence, it won’t be for long that only one in five of the world’s Top-100 retailers have a physical presence in Australia.

 Transforming the retail model means transforming the funding model, too.
 In particular, this means blurring the distinction between public and private investment – a lead QIC has taken already with its Eastland development outside Melbourne.
-The initiative is part of QIC Global Real Estate’s (QICGRE) wider strategy to develop and expand its portfolio.
-The real estate arm alone has grown by more than 50% in the last four years.
-Today it commands a $12bn portfolio, most of it focused on 30 mixed-use commercial and retail sites across the US and Australia.
-Spearheaded by a $5 billion strategic development programme, it is counting Asia as its next stop on a programme of global expansion.
-Behind it sits one of Australia’s leading financial services firms, born in 1991 as the investment vehicle for the Queensland Investment Corporation and today running equity and bond portfolios around the world, counting the country’s largest superannuation funds, endowments and financial institutions among its clients.
+The initiative is part of QICGRE’s wider strategy to develop and expand its portfolio.
+Today it commands a circa $18bn portfolio, most of it focused on 30 mixed-use commercial and retail sites across the US and Australia.
+Spearheaded by a $5 billion strategic development programme, and continuing on a programme of global expansion.
+Behind it sits one of Australia’s leading financial services firms, born in 1991 as the investment vehicle for the Queensland Government and today running a global diversified investment alternatives business, counting international superannuation funds, endowments and financial institutions among its clients.